-If during the applicant's screening the credit report discloses information that was not provided to the tenant (i.e., a home mortgage management staff should obtain verification of the undisclosed items.
-Income Verification Process
+If during the applicant's screening the credit report discloses information that was not provided to the tenant (i.e., a home mortgage management staff should obtain verification of the undisclosed items.)

+E. Income Verification Process

 The owner and management staff shall make a "diligent and good-faith effort" to determine that the income information provided by the applicant/resident is accurate.
-Methods of acceptable verification can be found in HUD Handbook 4350.3, Appendix 3: Acceptable Forms of Verification.
-Methods include, but are not limited to:
+Methods of acceptable verification include, but are not limited to: